 Comprehensive Windshield Insurance Coverage

 Indiana Farm Bureau Insurance shows that you can choose from comprehensive coverage among the various car insurance options available.
 This type of coverage includes windshield and window replacement, theft, vandalism and other damages and losses to your car that do not have a specific fault.
 For example, if your car is parked outside during a storm and a large tree branch falls and cracks the windshield, then your comprehensive coverage would help you.

 On the other hand, if the windshield was damaged because of someone else causing an accident, it would be covered under that person's property damage liability.
 This is part of the required minimum insurance coverage in most states.

-Collision insurance is the type of coverage that is used to pay for repairs that you may have caused to your own vehicle.
+Collision insurance is the type of coverage that is used to pay for repairs that you may have caused to your own vehicle, explains the New York State Department of Financial Services.
 Windshield replacement falls under collision coverage if you hit a tree or other object, if something is dropped or thrown or in a situation where you cause the damage with something else, such as breaking the back glass out of your truck accidentally while loading lumber or pipe.

 Insurance Claims and Deductibles

 In order for your comprehensive or collision insurance to cover windshield replacement, you will first have to pay any deductibles for the coverage being used.
 That means you'll need to answer the question, "Should I use my insurance to replace my windshield?"

 Progressive suggests that you should keep in mind that situations in which the full cost of repairs is less than the deductible will not require filing a claim at all.
 For example, it could cost $500 to fix your windshield but $1,000 to pay your insurance deductible.
 In that case, you get off cheaper just getting it fixed out of pocket.